In which I provide context and describe how the internship came to be.

 - “Arts Wire: Time in a Carpet Bag,” by Karen Beech

 - “Arts Wire: A Secret Symphony?” by Lizzie Trelawny-Vernon

-- “Understanding Arts Wire in the Age of Twitter,” by Abigail Cloutier
+- “Understanding Arts Wire in Today’s World,” by Abigail Cloutier

 - “Interning with Anne,” by Jessica Capó

 They follow as separate “guest author” posts, and they all demonstrate the value of mixing history and the present.